Hells Canyon: Access

-Farther north on the Idaho side, Deer Creek Road connects White Bird, Idaho, to the river at Pittsburg Landing.
+Farther north on the Idaho side, Deer Creek Road connects White Bird to the river at Pittsburg Landing.
 Near the northern end of the canyon, Forest Road 4260 (Lower Imnaha Road), the last part of which is too rough for most cars, reaches the river at Dug Bar, 21 mi from Imnaha, Oregon.
 On the canyon rims, viewpoints accessible by road include Hat Point and Buckhorn in Oregon and Heavens Gate in Idaho.